-We have been to Poland twice, once in 2014 and then in 2016.
+We have been to Poland three times, in 2014, 2016 and in 2018.
 The first trip was just to relate to our grandparent’s birth country.
 We landed in Krakow after a fourteen-day transatlantic cruise and were greeted by a friendly taxi driver who made us feel like his long-lost cousins.
 He gave us very good advice and took pride in his homeland.
 He made a great first impression!

 We stayed at the Hotel Columbus which was a lovely European style hotel with all the luxuries of a four-star facility.
 It is also within easy walking distance to the Old Town and the Jewish area of Kazimierz.

 Schindlers’ Factory which is now an amazing museum dedicated to the Nazi occupation of Krakow

 A visit to a Skansen which is an outdoor folk museum showing life from the 17th-19th centuries in a country setting

 A visit to my husband’s grandfather’s village of Zawoja

 Our second trip was to visit newly discovered cousins.
 We were treated like royalty.
 By the way, I speak about five words of Polish, so don’t let a lack of knowing the native language stop you.
 We ended our time in Warsaw.